-Layout requirements: The FCT layout drawing (D1900456-v4) captures the basic conceptual design elements for the layout of the FCT, which are taken as requirements for the design of the FCT supports and bellows (see section 5 for more detail).
+Layout requirements: The FCT layout drawing (D1900456-v7) captures the basic conceptual design elements for the layout of the FCT, which are taken as requirements for the design of the FCT supports and bellows (see section 4.2 for more detail).

 Straightness: Provide a ~300 meter straight stainless steel pressure boundary with a clear aperture of ? mm, extending from the HAM7 chamber to the BSC3 chamber and from the BSC3 chamber to the HAM8 chamber.
 The aperture is defined by optical baffling which is beyond the scope of this document.
 However, the FCT supports and installation should not allow more than ? mm of deviation from straightness.
-Action item: What is the allowable straightness deviation of the FCT central axis?
+PDR Action item: What is the allowable straightness deviation of the FCT central axis?

 Rotatable flange: One flanges of the bellows must be rotatable (to eliminate torsion in the assembly).